The Bankrate promise

 - The plan is portable.
 Like your core 401(k), you’ll be able to move your after-tax 401(k) to a new employer or to another retirement plan.

 - After-tax contributions can be rolled over into a Roth IRA.
 One of the advantages of the after-tax 401(k) is that you can roll over your contributions to a Roth IRA, potentially even while you’re still with your employer.
-Experts routinely call the Roth IRA the best retirement account available to those living and working in the United States.
+Experts routinely call the Roth IRA the best retirement account available.

 - No income limits on participation.
 Unlike the IRA, the after-tax 401(k) does not have an income limit, so regardless of what you earn, you’ll be able to participate if your employer offers the plan.